fwin-dev/py.Lang/doc/extra/index.md

 	print(nums.peek())		# peeks without advancing
 	print(nums.hasNext())	# checks if there's a next element

-## Improved differ
+## Diff

+### An improved differ

 This differ builds upon `difflib.SequenceMatcher` which can diff any python objects with `__eq__` implemented, contained within a list, tuple, etc. However, the built in class only provides methods for getting matching sets of indices which refer to matching elements, leaving you to infer which indices don't match.
 It also doens't give you direct access to elements that do or don't match.
 This differ adds all of that functionality.
 It also fixes:

-- A bug in the built in differ where subsequent calls to `get_matching_blocks()` returns results in a different format
+* A bug: In the built in differ, subsequent calls to `get_matching_blocks()` will return results in a different format due to caching
-- Calculating the similarity ratio: The built in differ calculates this ratio taking both diff sides into account, but what's usually wanted is how much one side is similar/different compared to the other side, i.e. `(1 - ratio) / 2 + ratio`
+* Calculating the similarity ratio: The built in differ calculates this ratio taking both diff sides into account, but what's usually wanted is how much one side is similar/different compared to the other side, i.e. `(1 - ratio) / 2 + ratio`

 	from Lang.Diff import SequenceMatcher
 	diff = SequenceMatcher(tuple("aebcdef"), tuple("abbcdgef"))